How To Use And Configure WordPress Widgets – Part 4

 Create Your Own Sidebar Widgets

-Make sure that any images you use are resized to fit the maximum width of your sidebar section.
-Also, keep in mind that you don’t have a lot of room to put content on your sidebar section, so keep your information concise.
+Make sure that any images you plan to use are resized to fit the maximum width of your sidebar navigation area.
+Also, keep in mind that you don’t have a lot of room to add content on the sidebar area, so keep your information concise.

-Also, don’t worry about saving your Post – all we are really looking for is the content HTML to be pasted into the sidebar widget.
+Also, don’t worry about publishing your Post – all we need is to copy the content HTML to be pasted into a sidebar widget.

 Creating Your Own Sidebar Widgets